 Bellatrix Lestrange (Hysterical Personality Disorder)

-Bellatrix is famous for her high emotionality, theatricality, and feigned manners.
-She suffers from a hysterical personality disorder, or maybe, on the contrary, she enjoys it.
-She loves to dramatize everything, flirt, and she does this to attract attention, and not always in an adequate way.
-In addition to her eccentricity, she dresses quite provocatively, emphasizing her sexuality and standing out from the crowd.
+Bellatrix is known for her high emotionality, theatricality, and exaggerated mannerisms.
+She suffers from histrionic personality disorder, or perhaps, on the contrary, she revels in it.
+Bellatrix loves to dramatize everything, flirt, and does so to attract attention, not always in an appropriate way.
+Along with her eccentricity, she dresses quite provocatively, emphasizing her sexuality and standing out from the crowd.

 Her behavior is often provocative.
-In addition, she gets too attached to people and interprets relationships as closer ones compared to what they really are.
-She is dependent on other people's opinions and easily falls under the influence of other people or situations, craves popularity, and recognition.
-In moments of loneliness, she feels inner emptiness and torments herself with the thought that in reality, she’s not worthy of love.
+Additionally, she becomes overly attached to people and interprets relationships as closer than they truly are.
+Bellatrix is dependent on others' opinions and easily succumbs to the influence of people or situations, craving popularity and recognition.
+In moments of loneliness, she feels inner emptiness and torments herself with the thought that, in reality, she's not worthy of love.

 This condition is often accompanied by antisocial or narcissistic behavior.
-Interestingly, recent studies have shown the same prevalence of hysterical personality disorder among women and men, although previously this disorder was considered exclusively female.
+Interestingly, recent studies have shown equal prevalence of histrionic personality disorder among women and men, although it was previously considered a primarily female disorder.

 Draco Malfoy (Narcissism)

-Narcissism is a feature of the psyche where a person perceives themselves as a special, unique individual, considers themselves to be better than those around them, which does not always correspond to reality.
+Narcissism is a trait of the psyche where a person perceives themselves as special, unique individuals, believing themselves to be superior to those around them, which does not always correspond to reality.

-Malfoy has a self-esteem that is too high and an inflated ego.
-He suffers from pathological narcissism, he considers himself to be someone of the highest class and despises and frankly uses the rest.
-He deliberately shows his superiority and arrogance, he believes that in this way he will gain the respect of others.
-Manipulation and lies are natural for Draco, he will easily find excuses for any abominable things, if they lead to profit or amuse his vanity.
+Malfoy has excessively high self-esteem and an inflated ego.
+He suffers from pathological narcissism, believing himself to be of the highest class and despising and openly exploiting others.
+He deliberately displays his superiority and arrogance, thinking that doing so will gain him the respect of others.
+Manipulation and lies come naturally to Draco; he will easily find excuses for any reprehensible actions if they lead to personal gain or flatter his vanity.

-Draco Malfoy considers only those who belong to the elite of society, behind the mask of his vanity, he hides the fear of being humiliated and not recognized.
-Such people constantly need praise, privileges, and demonstrative servility.
+Draco Malfoy only regards those who belong to the elite of society.
+Behind the mask of his vanity, he hides the fear of being humiliated and not recognized.
+Such people constantly need praise, privileges, and demonstrative subservience.

 Here you can find a free narcissism test